Cleaner, but not leaner: China steel mills defy capacity cutbacks

-Vale sees iron ore prices stable for rest of 2016 and in 2017

-SAO PAULO Iron ore prices should stay stable for the remaining of this year and also into 2017, Brazil's mining company Vale Chief Executive Officer Murilo Ferreira said on Friday.

-SHANGHAI/SINGAPORE Chinese steel mills are becoming cleaner every month as Beijing pushes to curb its smoke-stack industries.
+SHANGHAI/SINGAPORE (Reuters) - Chinese steel mills are becoming cleaner every month as Beijing pushes to curb its smoke-stack industries.
 But they're not getting any leaner.

 Despite efforts to step up environmental checks and trim out excess capacity, steel output by the world's top producer has risen year-on-year for the past seven months.